folivetti/symreg-course/Aula06.md

 In these situations we need to decrease the step size when updating the current value of $\theta$.

-A simple heuristic is to start with $1$ and half the value until a threshold.
+A simple heuristic is to start with a step size of $1$ and half the current step size until the value becomes smaller than a threshold.

-A better approach is to perform a linea search to find the optimal value for the step size.
+A better approach is to perform a line search to find the optimal value for the step size.

 ## Step factor {.fragile}